ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 end.
 For the actual command, anything will work, though the final app will use `/rocket`.

+Select the checkbox titled "Escape channels, users, and links sent to your app"

 ## 8: Testing

 This is the final and most important part: testing if it actually works or not.